Mitchelldscott/dyse-code/dysepy/README.md

         dysepy -c <build_profile>

-Buffpy can also deploy itself to a robot over WiFi
+DysePy can also deploy itself to a robot over WiFi

         dysepy --deploy